sage-code/maj/README.md

 Maj is an experimental auxiliary language, with following attributes:

-1. Efficient - simple alphabet and short words;
+* Regular - with deterministic reading rules;
-2. Accesible - has comprehensive and public documentation;
+* Efficient - short words and simple grammar;
-1. Familiar  - uses familiar words and popular sounds;
+* Familiar - using Latin alphabet and Balkan sounds;

 **Purpose ...**